CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 1. Click on the magnifying glass to view all details
 1. Check the project type and expense type are correct
-1. Approve or Disapprove as you see fit - you do NOT need to check ProDev usage - We do that as part of the project approval process before the request reaches you.
+1. Approve or Disapprove as you see fit - you do NOT need to check ProDev usage; we do that as part of the project approval process before the request reaches you.

 ### Review the REPORT